Chicago Union Station Needs a New Entrance at Van Buren Street

 The art-deco lobby of the Old Post Office building in Chicago.

-The City will need to help the owner of the Old Post Office take advantage of the increased foot traffic through its lobby.
+The City of Chicago mightl have to help the owner of the Old Post Office take advantage of the increased foot traffic through the lobby, and the access the offices will have to Midwestern cities.

 Additional staff

-Amtrak is concerned about staffing needs.
-Using the mail platform will require additional staff, with or without a new entrance.
-Perhaps, but the value far outweighs the cost.
-A Van Buren entrance improves access, flow, and service.
-Strategic staffing is a small price for a major upgrade.
+Amtrak may be concerned about the additional staff needed to support an additional entrance.
+But the mail platform will require additional staff, with or without a new entrance.
+And, perhaps, the value far outweighs the cost.
+A Van Buren St. entrance improves access, flow, and service.
+Strategic staffing is a small price for a big upgrade.

 Gaining easements from building owners